Agent actions,

 Scan state like it’s a database, because it is.

-DeFi apps need to scan protocol state in aggregate — positions near liquidation, orderbook depth, pool TVL distributions.
-On key-value chains, every one of those queries requires external infrastructure.
+DeFi apps need to scan the whole protocol at once: positions near liquidation, orderbook depth, pool sizes.
+On ordinary chains, every one of those reads needs an outside service.

 Before · on a key-value chain